 Best bets for private scholarships

-Your best shot at a private scholarship is to go for the local ones that come through your high school guidance counselors’ office.
+Your best shot for private scholarships is to go for the local ones that come through your high school guidance counselors’ office.
 Not as much competition but also not as much money.
 It’s going to take a lot of $500 scholarships to start making a dent in just your state tuition.

 They could hurt your financial aid

 And just in case you’re wondering, students must report outside scholarships to the financial aid office.
 So yes, in a worst case scenario, students can work hard for outside scholarships only to find that none of it can be used to reduced their EFC.
-If you want to see how mess-up the system can get, read Poor Scholars Hit by Money Squeeze From Wealthy Colleges.
+If you want to see how messed-up the system can get, read about how students can’t use scholarships to fund mandatory student contributions.
+At some schools such as Columbia, students are expected to contribute based on summer and term earnings.

 Where to find the biggest scholarship